Torus bundles over lens spaces: Introduction

 \begin{enumerate} \item The differentials $d_r^{i,j}$ in the Atiyah-Hirzebruch-Serre spectral sequence for the fibration $B\Gamma \rightarrow B\Z/p$ vanish for $r\ge2$. \item If $b\neq0$ or $c\neq0$, then there is an isomorphism of abelian groups

 If $b=c=0$, then

 \end{enumerate} \end{restatable*}

 Using the techniques in \cite{DavisLuckTorusBundles}, we are then able to compute the $L$-groups of $\Z[\Gamma]$ and the structure sets of $M$.
 The description of the simple structure sets in \cite{DavisLuckTorusBundles} are nice because the torsion comes from $L(\Z)$.
-In our case, we will inevitably encounter $2$-torsion coming from $L_{4m+2}^h(\Z[\Z/p])$ which we have no handle over.
-This motivates us to write our results in a slightly different form.
-Moreover, the techniques used in the computation of the simple structure set in \cite{DavisLuckTorusBundles} work just as well for the structure sets corresponding to other decorations, so we give a more general statements.
+In our case, we will inevitably encounter $2$-torsion coming from $L_{2m}^h(\Z[\Z/p])$.
+Fortunately, we are still able to obtain the integral results below (as opposed to results that only hold after inverting $2$).
+This is essentially due to the splitting after inverting $p$ of the maps in Proposition \ref{prop: LES from pushout diagram} and our understanding of the Whitehead groups (in particular \cite[Theorem 1.10]{LuckRosenthal}).